 Visit the Change4Life Service website for further details.

-Domestic Abuse Prevention Programme for Schools
+Domestic Abuse Prevention in Schools Programme

-Schools engaging with the Programme will receive guidance and support to:
+State funded primary and secondary schools engaging with the Programme will receive guidance and support to:

 - Address Domestic Abuse (DA) and Violence Against Women and Girls (VAWG) preventatively using the whole school approach;